-Working out the ideal length for video for your pet blog can be a headache.
-Do you wring your hands and tear out your hair trying to work out the best approach?
+Working out the ideal length for social media video for your pet blog can be a headache.
+Do you tear out your hair trying to work out the best times for Twitter fans, maximum engagement for Instagram?
 Don’t stress, take a breath, read on.

 A Hubspot infographic about the length of video for social media channels got me thinking.
 How do you make the video hit the sweet spot for presentation and timing with a sponsor or community cat appeal?
 It’s not just about the length, you need to make your video entertaining, engaging and useful.

 What’s still news in social media is video

 A video may go viral if it hits the spot which is great for you and fantastic for your charity or sponsor.
 You also want to get it right for your video channel of choice.
 Your film needs informed content and to be the right length of video.
 The ideal length for video is dictated by your users on Instagram, Twitter, Facebook or YouTube.
 Ephemeralised content such as Instagram Stories or SnapChat is a whole different story for another micro_moments day!

 - Native advertising is a type of advertising, mostly online, that matches the form and function of the platform upon which it appears. – Wikipedia

 Hubspot defined the best social media video lengths for some of the major networks.
 It makes interesting reading about the native video platforms.
 If you look at a Twitter video it is different to an Instagram video, and its literally down to seconds of time.
 This is due to the different social media sites and their users.
 As a video creator you choose your channel and your time to maximise video shares on social media.